 The course will introduce the student to the nature of electricity and magnetism, and applications of practical electrical and electromechanical devices and systems.
 Students will study electrical laws in basic DC and AC circuits, and the behavior of passive and active circuits and components.
 Students will also be introduced to basic electromechanical components such as relays, switches, motors and generators.
 The course will emphasize a systems approach to utilizing and testing electromagnetic technology.
 Both hands-on labs and software simulation will be used to develop an understanding of combining components to form complex systems and the techniques to evaluate the performance of electromechanical systems.
-(Prerequisite: MATH 0100) Lecture: 2 hours, Lab: 2 hours Lab Fee: $20.00
+(Prerequisite: MATH 0100) Lecture: 2 hours, Lab: 2 hours - Lab Fee: $20

 Students will be introduced to microprocessor and microcontroller architectures.
 Machine, assembly, and high-level languages will be examined.
 A combination of assembly and a high-level language will be applied to solving problems using a popular microcontroller development environment and target hardware system.
 Data and graphic information types and formats will be described and used in programs.
 Acquiring data from internal and external sources, communicating across networks, and directing output to displays and other external interfaces will also be explored.
 Student lab activities include developing and debugging programs used to control electromechanical devices, measuring operating parameters, collecting data, and displaying information.
 (Prerequisites: MATH 1179; ETEE 1800) Lecture: 2 hours, Lab: 2 hours.

 This course is a study of the basic laws of electronic circuit theory applied to electronic devices with emphasis on solid state devices, including the theory and operation of semi-conductor diodes and transistors.
 Operational amplifiers, oscillators, active filters and switching circuits are emphasized and analyzed in laboratory experiments.
-Analysis techniques include the use of Bode plots and computerized experiments using circuit simulation software; in addition to bench work wiring up circuits that are analyzed and then tested.
-(Prerequisite: ETEE 1500) Lecture: 2 hours, Lab: 2 hours Lab Fee: $20.00
+Analysis techniques include the use of Bode plots and computerized experiments using circuit simulation software in addition to bench work wiring up circuits that are analyzed and then tested.
+(Prerequisite: ETEE 1500) Lecture: 2 hours, Lab: 2 hours - Lab Fee: $20

 The student will learn about digital logic as implemented with hardware, ROM logic/look up tables, and programmable devices.
 The basic format and architecture will be introduced with an analysis of several representative products including specifications.
-Basic programming techniques using a Hardware Description Languages will be introduced to allow a student to create simple circuits for evaluation.
+Basic programming techniques using Hardware Description Languages will be introduced to allow a student to create simple circuits for evaluation.
 Instruction sets, programming languages and basic programming techniques will be reviewed.
 Parallel buses, common parallel buses, serial interfaces and Ethernet interfaces will be covered.
-The data conversion process covering sampling theory, and analog-to-digital methods will be examined.
-Instrumentation will include use of oscilloscopes, logic analyzers, word and pulse generators.
-The will also include a brief introduction to programming languages such as assembly, Visual BASIC and C. (Prerequisite: MATH 0100 with a grade of "C" or better) Lecture: 2 hours, Lab: 2 hours
+The data conversion process covering sampling theory and analog-to-digital methods will be examined.
+Instrumentation will include the use of oscilloscopes, logic analyzers, and pulse generators.
+The course will also include a brief introduction to programming languages such as assembly, Visual BASIC and C. (Prerequisite: MATH 0100 with a grade of "C" or better) Lecture: 2 hours, Lab: 2 hours